Leo Season: Leading with an Open Heart

 The spine, often referred to as the body's "central column," supports our entire physical structure, much like how the Sun aligns and sustains all of the planets and life on Earth.

-The heart, known as the monarch of the body, is central to our emotional and physical well-being.
-It governs circulation and is considered the seat of our emotional intelligence and vitality.
 With an electromagnetic field that extends far outside the body, sensitive to the vibrations of all it comes into contact with, it is the heart that truly leads and guides us, not the brain.

 For example, in Traditional Chinese Medicine, the heart is seen as the Emperor, ruling over the body's various systems and ensuring balance and harmony in the entire body!

-The heart is not only responsible for pumping blood throughout the body but also plays a crucial role in governing the mind and spirit.
-It is believed to house the "Shen," which translates to the spirit or consciousness.
 Just as an emperor oversees his realm, the heart oversees the emotional and psychological aspects of our being, shaping the landscape of our moods, thoughts, and perceptions.

 Nature’s Abundance